Video: Meet Chelsea Kirker, Nursing PhD

 Leadership

-Leads the design, implementation, evaluation, and dissemination of evidence-based practice improvement initiatives.
+Leads the design, implementation, evaluation, and dissemination of evidence-based practice improvement initiatives while promoting policies that advance health, social justice, and equity.

 Scientific Inquiry